UofT-UTSC-CS-sandbox/final-term-project-pursuiter/doc/sprint0/product.md

 * **High-level description:** Pursuiter is a job application platform that tailors job recommendations for applicants and filters applicants for employers.
 * **Problem:** Job seekers often get rejected due to not meeting job requirements, and employers receive many unqualified applications.
 * **Solution:** Pursuiter aims to reduce rejections for applicants by providing tailored job recommendations and help employers filter out unqualified applicants effectively.
+In addition, it empowers AI to rank applicants based on their qualifications and provide quick, short, and relevant summaries of the applicant to increase the effciency of the screening phase.
 * **Product Type:** Website
 * **Common Use Cases:**
   - **Applicants:** Receive job recommendations based on their profiles and qualifications, apply for jobs they are eligible for, and get feedback on their applications.